microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/governanceroleassignment_export.md

 > **Important:** APIs under the /beta version in Microsoft Graph are in preview and are subject to change.
 Use of these APIs in production applications is not supported.

-Retrieve a collection of [governanceRoleAssignmentRequest](../resources/governanceroleassignmentrequest.md) in format of `application/octet-stream`, which can be parsed as `.csv` file in browser.
+Retrieve a collection of [governanceRoleAssignmentRequests](../resources/governanceroleassignmentrequest.md) in the format `application/octet-stream`, which can be parsed as a .csv file in the browser.

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](../../../concepts/permissions_reference.md).